 Once your account is linked, select the Page you want to follow in the dropdown menu.
 Zapier will then test the Facebook integration.

-Next, click + Add a Step and select the RSS by Zapier app as the action app.
-Add a name for your RSS feed in the Feed URL box, then click Copy to clipboard—this is the URL to use in your RSS feed reader.
+Add a name for your RSS feed in the Feed URL box.
+This is the URL you'll later copy and add to your RSS feed reader.

-Save and test your Zap.
+Test your Zap, turn it on, and don't forget to copy your new RSS feed URL and add it to your RSS reader app.
 You can now follow what happens on your Facebook Page from inside your RSS feed reader.

 Tip: Want to follow other Facebook Pages via RSS?
 You can't make your own RSS feed for them, but you can follow them along with your other RSS feeds with an Inoreader Professional account for $4.99/month.